WolfDen133/WFT/README.md

 - Packet Texts over Entity
 - More efficient and pretty code

+Language support: You can now change the language of the plugin to suit your server.

-Display identifier: You can now turn on or off the option to see the texts unique identifier (Much like Texter, but optional)
+Display identifier: You can now turn on or off the option to see the texts unique identifier (Much like Texter, but optional).

 More tags: Added many more tags for better, they are also player specific.